vacer25/CMPE-327/README.md

 ### Folder structure:

+For our own testing framework to automatically find all test cases, a set folder structure is used.<br>
-The source code is in the `src` folder
+The source code is in the `src` folder.<br>

-The system tests are in the `system-test` folder</br>
+The system tests are in the `system-test` folder.

-The structure of this folder must be as shown below:
+The structure of these folders is shown below:

 <img src="docs/folder_structure.png" alt="Folder Structure"/>

 ### Testing procedure:

+For running all the requirements tests, the [system-test-frontend.bat](system-test-frontend.bat) script is used in either the root or system-test folder.
+This is a simple helper script that calls the actual test runner script (explained below) with the [frontend.py](src/frontend.py) script as the testing target.

 The [system_test_runner.py](system-test/system_test_runner.py) script recursively traverses the `system-test` folder.